How serious a health problem is smoking?

 - Smoking is the most important preventable cause of premature death in the U.S.

-- Smoking accounts for one out of every five deaths in the U.S.
+- Smoking is responsible for one out of every five deaths in the U.S.

 What health problems are related to smoking?

-According to the World Health Organization, smokers have an increased risk of developing:
+According to the World Health Organization, smokers have a higher risk for:

 - Lung cancer